 From May to November 2016, with the support of the Edmonton Arts Council, Chronopia Communications, and the Nina Haggerty Centre for the Arts, the MHB Co-op will be hosting Canadian-Brazilian filmmaker Julio Munhoz during his “Artist in Residence Program”.

-Julio will be sharing updates on this project on the MCHB Artist in Residence News Facebook page!
+Julio has been sharing updates on this project on the MCHB Artist in Residence News Facebook page!
 Please take a moment to visit the page and see what’s new, view some of our creative work and photos.

 Julio Munhoz is a film director and producer with a keen interest in documentaries and art films, directing, producing and creating independent film and television projects.
 He studied film at FAAP University, Faculty of Communication, São Paulo, Brazil; physics and geography at UFRGS University, Brazil; and holds a bachelor of General Studies in Arts and Sciences through Athabasca University, Canada.
 Julio has written and directed documentary, animation, drama, and corporate films, some of which have been awarded and exhibited in film festivals such as Gramado International Film Festival (Brazil), Amiens Film Festival (France), Tokyo Video Festival (Japan), and Faro International Film Festival (Portugal).
 He also dedicates time to film education, creating and coordinating film courses to film education organizations.
 More information: www.chronopia.ca